List of 8 Best Hiking Emergency Beacon and Buying Guide

 SPOT Satellite and Personal Locator Beacon

 Sturdy and reliable rescue beacon.
-It can send out alerts signal in any conditions and it comes with a built-in GPS that helps rescuers find you in minutes.
+It can send out alert signals in any condition and it comes with a built-in GPS that helps rescuers find you in minutes.

-This SPOT’s beacon can come in handy to serve as a simple device to track and share your location with your family and friends.
+This SPOT beacon can be handy as a simple device to track and share your location with your family and friends.
 It can let them follow your progress.
 You can also readily make a distress call if you need help urgently.
 This SPOT beacon is ready to fulfil all your needs as you go hiking.

-This SPOT satellite beacon comes with GPS technology so that it can track and share your location.
+This SPOT satellite beacon has GPS technology to track and share your location.
 The OK feature helps you tell your loved ones and hiking companions that you are safe and not in any dangerous situation.
-However, it also has a help button that you can press if you are in a non-life-threatening situation.
+However, it also has a help button that you can press in a non-life-threatening situation.

-If you feel that the situation you are in is very dire and it needs urgent rescue or help, this SPOT’s beacon comes with a 911 setting that you can press for life-threatening challenges.
-It serves as an emergency GPS locator as it will send your distress message alongside your GPS location to the GEO emergency centre.
+If you feel that your situation is very dire and needs urgent rescue or help, this SPOT’s beacon comes with a 911 setting that you can press for life-threatening challenges.
+It is an emergency GPS locator, sending your distress message and GPS location to the GEO emergency centre.
 GEOS will then help you reach the appropriate agency and your emergency contact.

-This beacon is very rugged and it comes with a very good constructed frame.
+This beacon is very rugged and comes with a very well-constructed frame.
 It is compact, lightweight, and easy for you to carry around.
 The interface of this beacon is simple and very easy to use.
 It always performs a self-diagnostic test whenever you turn it on so you can know if it is still in good condition.

 Highlighted Features: